Runalipokale/Runalipokale/README.md

 ## My Interests

-In addition to coding, I have a passion for [Hobbies/Interests].
-When I'm not writing code, you can find me [Other Activities/Interests].
+In addition to coding, I have a passion for reading , travelling.
+When I'm not writing code, you can find me at instagram- @runalipokale.

 ## Let's Connect

 I'm always excited to connect with fellow developers, tech enthusiasts, and open-source contributors.
-Feel free to reach out to me through [LinkedIn]- https://www.linkedin.com/in/runali-pokale-465a3b210/.
+Feel free to reach out to me through Linkedin - https://www.linkedin.com/in/runali-pokale-465a3b210/.
 Let's collaborate and learn together!

 Thank you for visiting my GitHub profile.
 Let's code, learn, and make a difference together! 🚀